 \subsubsection{Bilinear Attention Network (BAN)}

-Motivated by DrugBAN~\citep{bai2023interpretable}, our model considers BAN~\citep{kim2018bilinear} as an option of the fusion module to learn pairwise fine-grained interactions between drug \(\mathbf{D} \in \mathbb{R}^{M \times \phi}\) and target \(\mathbf{P} \in \mathbb{R}^{N \times \rho}\), denoted as FusionDTI-BAN.
+Motivated by DrugBAN~\citep{bai2023interpretable}, our model considers BAN~\citep{kim2018bilinear} as an option to learn pairwise fine-grained interactions between drug \(\mathbf{D} \in \mathbb{R}^{m \times \phi}\) and target \(\mathbf{P} \in \mathbb{R}^{n \times \rho}\), denoted as FusionDTI-BAN.
 For BAN as indicated in Figure~\ref{fig:FusionModule}, bilinear attention maps are obtained by a bilinear interaction modelling to capture pairwise weights in step 1, and then the bilinear pooling layer to extract a joint representation \(\mathbf{F}\).
-The equation for BAN is shown below:
+The equation of BAN is shown below: